AndrewOneal/WeatherApp_ASE456/README.md

 5. **Search By Location (Lulsged):** Travelers and outdoor enthusiasts can view weather forecasts for any place by just typing in the locations, making it easy to plan trips or activities in different locations.
 6. **Additional Weather Information (Lulsged):** Users can access in-depth weather data, including wind information, to stay well-informed about the weather conditions.
 7. **English Weather Interpretations (Andrey):** The app provides quick and clear representations of weather conditions, helping users decide what to wear or plan their activities accordingly.
-8. **Current Location Weather (Andrey):** Users can choose to share their location, allowing the app to provide immediate access to today's weather data for their current location.
+8. **Current Location Weather for Android (Andrey):** Android users can choose to share their location, allowing the app to provide immediate access to today's weather data for their current location.

 In this documentation, we will delve into the architecture, design, and data flow of the Weather App.
 Each section provides in-depth insights into how the application is structured, the design principles it follows, and the flow of data within the app.
 The documentation of each feature can be found under the `**Feature Documentation**` section of this document.